techidaily/site-games-able/source/_posts/fixing-minecraft-launcher-error-0x803f8001-on-windows-devices.md

  One of the leading causes of Microsoft Store errors is incorrect time and date settings.
 When you launch a game, it connects to the game servers remotely.
 If the time and date aren't configured correctly, this can lead to miscommunication between the host and server, which can lead to the error in question.

- An independent advisor on the[Microsoft Community forum](https://answers.microsoft.com/en-us/windows/forum/all/date-and-time-issue-while-launching-rocket-league/e003f53d-1cac-409f-bbfd-843fb289a6fb) also recommends selecting the correct time and date format to avoid facing such issues.
+ An independent advisor on the [Microsoft Community forum](https://answers.microsoft.com/en-us/windows/forum/all/date-and-time-issue-while-launching-rocket-league/e003f53d-1cac-409f-bbfd-843fb289a6fb) also recommends selecting the correct time and date format to avoid facing such issues.
 They recommend using the ISO 8601 time and date format, which starts with the year and continues with the month, day, hour, minutes, seconds, and milliseconds.

  Keeping that in mind, check the time and date in the bottom-right corner of your screen.
-If the date and time are correct but not in the format described above, refer to our guide on[how to change the date and time format in Windows](https://www.makeuseof.com/windows-change-date-time-format/) and select the appropriate one.
+If the date and time are correct but not in the format described above, refer to our guide on [how to change the date and time format in Windows](https://www.makeuseof.com/windows-change-date-time-format/) and select the appropriate one.

 ## 4\.
 Reset the Microsoft Store and Minecraft Launcher via Settings